 The breadboard contains spring clip contacts typically arranged in matrices with certain blocks of clips already wired together.
 The components and jump wires (assorted wire lengths with pins at both ends) are plugged into the clips to create the circuit patterns.
-The boards also typically include metal strips along the side that are used for common power rails and signal buses.
+The boards also typically include metal strips along the side that are use for common power rails and signal buses.

 The bread board can divide into three parts power terminals, power buss, adjoining connections points.
 The power bus has a function to distribute a voltage or ground throughout the breadboard.
 The power bus gets divide into two rows of holes.
-Each row is further divides into two groups of 25 connected holes.
+Each row is further divides into two groups of 25 connect holes.
 All 25 holes connect to same electrical connection.

 The row consists of groups of five holes.
 The five holes share the same electrical connections.
 Jumpers proved power ground to the IC.